dreramirez91/FurEverHome/journals/Mike_Martinez.md

 Adding additions CRUD backend methods today routers and accounts - Continuing to mob code - No blockers - End of day update Finished CRUD - some bug issues on update function.
 Finished delete, post, get_all, get_list endpoints.
 Working on update
 ## 6/30
 Finished CRUD yesterday.
 Update needs to be finished, some debugging blockers around Update.
 Objective for the day is to finish CRUD and start on the FE
+## 7/10
+Discussing next Steps for Front End - Started Coding Front End - Goals to complete are Home, APP, Nav, SignUp and LogIn pages on react.
+Only Blockers are Auth for FE